mvolkmann/blog/src/dart.md

 ## Libraries

-Every `.dart` file is a "library".
+Every `.dart` file defines a "library".
 Typically these are placed in the `lib` directory of a project.

+All names defined in a library, including private ones, are accessible throughout the library.

 Libraries are imported into other `.dart` files with an `import` statement.
 For example, suppose a project in a directory named `my_project`